alchemyplatform/create-web3-dapp/.github/README.md

     └── setupTests.js
 ```

-No configuration or complicated folder structures, only the files you need to build your DApp.<br>
+No configuration or complicated folder structures, only the files you need to build your Dapp.<br>
 Once the installation is done, you can open your project folder:

 ```sh